 As a Home Team Leader (HTL) you are a very important part of our team in preparing and planning for the Gathering.
 The planning committee for the Gathering acknowledges that Home Team Leaders have a lot of responsibility before, during, and after the Gathering and is grateful for your commitment to helping make the event a success.

-You are in the process of planning to register for EnRoute.
+You are in the process of planning to register for Ashes & Embers.
 This HTL FAQ section is meant to provide further information about the registration process, highlight some important information about our registration process, and to assist you in the Home Team building process.